Craigieburn

 Craigieburn has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 57 projects likely impacting the area.
-Notable ones include True North Estate, Merrifield City Centre, Aston Square Neighbourhood Centre, and The Base Craigieburn.
-Below is a list detailing those most relevant.
+AreaSearch identified 57 projects that could impact the area.
+Key projects include True North Estate, Merrifield City Centre, Aston Square Neighbourhood Centre, and The Base Craigieburn.
+Below is a list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.